Rules Of Adding And Subtracting Integers

 Rules for Subtracting Integers

 Subtracting integers involves a critical transformation: converting subtraction into addition.
-The basic rule is to "add the opposite."
-This means that subtracting an integer is the same as adding its additive inverse.
+Consider this: the basic rule is to "add the opposite. " Basically, subtracting an integer is the same as adding its additive inverse.

 1. Subtracting a Positive Integer: To subtract a positive integer, add its negative counterpart.